Abdelwaheb-Hnaien/terraform_labs/advanced/lab_01/lab_01.md

 terraform plan
 ```

-The plan sould says: **No changes.
-Your infrastructure matches the configuration.**
+terraform should propose to replace only the google_storage_bucket_object.archive.

+**Plan**: 1 to add, 0 to change, 1 to destroy.

-Terraform says that your infrastructure matches the configuration yet we changed the source code of the application.
+Terraform doesn't suggest to update the cloud function, yet we changed the source code of the application.
 This happens because the zipped source file is still name "src.zip", neither the name of the output file nor the location has been changed, it is the reason why Terraform can't catch the change.
-However some hidden attributes related to the resource are going to be changes, for instance the _*md5hash*_ of the archive file, we can make use of that to explicitely tell Terraform to trigger function replacement whenever this attribute changes.
+However some hidden attributes related to the resource are going to be changed, for instance the _*md5hash*_ of the archive file, we can make use of that to explicitely tell Terraform to trigger function replacement whenever this attribute changes.
 We can do this by adding the following block to the cloud function resource definiton.

  <walkthrough-editor-open-file
     filePath="cloudshell_open/terraform_labs/advanced/lab_01/iac/main.tf">
     Edit main.tf